Parenting and Mental Health · · 20 min read

 3. Addressing the developmental impacts of prolonged conflict or rejection

-This structured approach not only aids in reconnecting estranged relatives but also emphasizes the importance of safety and emotional well-being throughout the process.
-In addition to this, it invites families to embark on a journey of healing together, fostering a nurturing atmosphere where everyone feels valued and understood.
+This structured approach not only aids in reconnecting estranged relatives but also emphasizes the importance of communication throughout the process.
+In addition to this, it invites families to embark on a journey of healing together, fostering an environment where everyone feels valued and understood.

 The central node represents the therapy itself, while the branches show its purpose, benefits, and objectives.
 Each color-coded branch helps you see how different aspects of the therapy connect and contribute to its overall goal of healing family relationships.